Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Discussion

-\cite{Hammer06} measured the distance of the GRB location from the brightest pixel in the nearest SF region for the hosts of GRB 980425 and GRB 020903, not the brightest pixel in the entire host, which in both cases is at a different location.
-GRB 980425 was 800\,pc from a bright region showing WR features, however, high resolution HST imaging reveals that the GRB site itself is a smaller SF region in a complex of SF regions South-East from that WR region \citep{Fynbo00}.
-For GRB\,020903, \cite{Hammer06} found a distance of 450\,pc from the brightest pixel of the SF region that we named ``GRB region'' in this work, however, due to the high redshift, this region cannot be resolved into individual HII regions.
-The authors concluded that GRB progenitors might be runaway stars originating from the most extreme HII regions.
-However, while none of the GRB sites is associated with the very brightest region in their respective host, they seem to always be associated directly with some SF region and a bright star cluster.
-This might tell us that either the conditions for forming a GRB progenitor are more important than a highly luminous SF region hosting a large number of massive stars or that GRB progenitors do not necessarily have to come from the most massive stars.
+\cite{Hammer06} proposed that GRBs might be runaway stars from extreme HII regions.
+GRB 980425 is 800\,pc from a bright region with WR lines, however, the GRB site itself is a smaller SF region \citep{Fynbo00}.
+For GRB\,020903, \cite{Hammer06} found a distance of 450\,pc from the brightest pixel of the SF region we named ``GRB region''.
+However, while none of the GRB sites are associated with the brightest HII region, they are always associated with some SF region.
+This could imply that a luminous SF region with a large number of massive stars is not the only determinig factor or that GRB progenitors are not necessarily the most massive stars.

-Another interesting fact is that generally, the GRB location seems to be in a region of the galaxy with low line width (see Fig. \ref{fig:velfield}).
-This is a common pattern in dwarf galaxies, where regions of larger dispersion lie usually in between HII regions \citep[see e.g.][and references therein]{Cairos17}.
-In the three hosts where we resolve a broad component in different regions (see discussion below), the region of the GRB does clearly show an underlying broad component but is usually not the region with the highest (relative) luminosity of the broad component.
-In the host of GRB 100316D, the region with the highest absolute and relative flux of the broad component is the SF region West of the GRB site.
-For the host of GRB 031203, the absolute flux of the broad component is in fact highest in the GRB region, but the relative contribution is larger in what we call the ``broad region''.
-Note that in both cases, the size of the regions compared comprises the same number of spaxels.
-While the SF region of the GRB site itself does not seem to be associated with turbulent SF, the broad component is always very strong at the GRB site.
+The GRB is usually located in a region of the galaxy with low line width (see Fig. \ref{Fig:sample}).
+This is a common pattern in dwarf galaxies, where larger $\sigma$ values are found in between HII regions \citep[see e.g.][and references therein]{Cairos17}.
+In the three hosts where we resolve a broad component in different regions, the GRB region does clearly show an underlying broad component but it is usually not the region with the highest relative luminosity of the broad component.
+For the host of GRB 031203, the absolute flux of the broad component is highest in the GRB region, but the relative contribution is larger in the ``broad region''.
 In some cases, geometric effects might play a role in determining the actual observed strength of the broad component.